Tikkun olam

-Tikkun olam (/tiˈkuːnnbspʌˈlɑːm/; תִּיקּוּן עוֹלָם) is a concept in Judaism, which refers to various forms of action intended to repair and improve the world.
+Tikkun olam (/tiˈkuːnnbspʌˈlɑːm/, or more classically tikkun ha'olam; תִּיקּוּן עוֹלָם), is a religious concept in Judaism, which refers to various forms of action intended to repair and improve the world.

 In classical rabbinic literature, the phrase referred to legal enactments intended to preserve the social order.
 In the Aleinu, it refers to the eradication of idolatry.
-In Lurianic Kabbalah, the "repair" is mystical: to return the sparks of Divine light to their source employing ritual performance.
+In midrash, it often refers to divine action to balance and sustain the world, especially in relationship to Nature.
+In Lurianic Kabbalah, the "repair" is mystical: to return the sparks of Divine light to their source, employing ritual performance.
+However, it is only much later in Kabbalah that this concept is applied to tikkun olam, rather than to the repair of a particular world or sefirah among the infinitely many worlds beyond the physical world.
+In the modern period, the Lurianic understanding of cosmic repair provided a mythos to inspire deep religious feelings about tikkun olam.

-In the modern era, particularly among the post-Haskalah movements, tikkun olam has come to refer to the pursuit of social justice or "the establishment of Godly qualities throughout the world" based on the idea that "Jews bear responsibility not only for their own moral, spiritual, and material welfare, but also for the welfare of society at large".
+In the modern era, particularly among the post-Haskalah movements, tikkun ha'olam has come to refer to the pursuit of social justice, or "the establishment of Godly qualities throughout the world", based on the idea that "Jews bear responsibility not only for their own moral, spiritual, and material welfare, but also for the welfare of society at large".
+This understanding of tikkun olam has deep roots in midrash, musar, and Jewish thought that connect tikkun ha'olam to building society, loving one's neighbors, and to religious humanism in general.

 History

 In the Mishnah

-The earliest use of the term tikkun olam appears in the Mishnah in the phrase "for the sake of repairing the world" (מִפְּנֵי תִקּוּן הָעוֹלָם, Gittin 4:2–9) with the meaning of amending the law to keep society well-functioning.
+The earliest use of the term tikkun ha'olam appears in the Mishnah in the phrase "for the sake of repairing the world" (מִפְּנֵי תִקּוּן הָעוֹלָם, Gittin 4:2–9), with the meaning of amending the law to keep society well-functioning.

-Several legal enactments appear in this passage with "for the sake of repairing the world" given as justification:
+Several legal enactments appear in this passage, with "for the sake of repairing the world" given as justification: